mtzaquia/RoutingReducer/README.md

 # RoutingReducer

-RoutingReducer is a library aiming at an improved developer experience for stateful navigation on TCA.
-It is loosely inspired by the coordinator pattern.
+RoutingReducer is a framework for stateful navigation for stacks and modals with TCA.
+It is loosely inspired by the coordinator pattern, can be adopted gradually and be used recursively.

 ## Instalation